Refinitiv/websocket-api/Applications/Examples/RDP/java/README.md

   - Set the classpath that Ant gave you: `export CLASSPATH=<classpath from ant>`
   - Run: `java MarketPriceRdpGwJwtAuth --clientid <clientid> --jwkFile <client JWK> --hostname <hostname>`
   - Pressing the CTRL+C buttons terminates the example.
+  - To turn on debug, specify appropriate loglevel in logback.xml

 The command line options are: